dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

 Overview
 --------
+Summary of GitHub App usage:

+- Install Dockstore GitHub App
+- Push a new commit with a .dockstore.yml file present
+- Wait a while for Dockstore to process the new version
+- See workflow on Dockstore

 This document gives a high level overview of how Dockstore uses GitHub apps.
 For extra details on configuring and using the Dockstore